 But, many of us don’t have the luxury of spending a few months out in nature to facilitate the quieting down of our mind to learn how to be fully present.

-I admit I love our perks, though: access to so much information, reasons to hustle, a constant reminder to do better, strive for more… ALL THAT GOOD STUFF.
+As a city gal, I admit I love the perks of having access to so much information, reasons to hustle, a constant reminder to do better, strive for more… ALL THAT GOOD STUFF.

 Because ya know what?
 I’m sure it’s easier to quiet down your thoughts when you’re surrounded by nothing but trees and peaceful woosa noises in the background.
 (Noises that we can only listen to through youtube, and even that doesn’t fully capture the peace).